MonBoza/currency-exchange/README.md

 * Open the project in your favorite code editor.
 * Navigate to the to the bottom of the directory.
 * Open index.HTML

+## API KEY setup
 * To get an API_KEY visit https://www.exchangerate-api.com/docs/overview .
 * Input your email address and click the "Get Free Key" button.
 * You will then be prompted to create an account with your email address, first and password.
 Agree to the terms and click "Get Started"
-* You will then be able to access the dashboard that contains your API key and remaining API calls.*
+* You will then be able to access the dashboard that contains your API key and remaining API calls.
+* Store you API_KEY in .env file

 ## Known Bugs
+* No known bugs.

 ## License
 Copyright 2023 MONICA BARBOZA